nedbat/byterun/README.rst

 * Use as a sandboxed environment inside a debugger for trying pieces of execution
 * Have one Python program that runs multiple versions of Python bytecode.
   For example running Python 2.5 or 2.6 bytecode from Python 3.7.
-  No need to install Python 2.6!
+  No need to install Python 2.5 or 2.6!
 * Use in a dynamic fuzzer or in coholic execution for analysis

 The sandboxed environment in a debugger I find interesting.
 Since